theheking/intro-to-r/content/3_dataframes.md

 Factors are used to represent categorical data.
 Factors can be ordered or unordered and are an important class for statistical analysis and for plotting.

-Factors are stored as integers, and have labels associated with these unique integers.
+Factors are stored as integers and have labels associated with these unique integers.
 While factors look (and often behave) like character vectors, they are actually integers under the hood, and you need to be careful when treating them like strings.

 In the data frame we just imported, let’s do